Carbon Collective

 Axonometric: Jellyfish FacadeEnclosure is required to prevent captured carbon from being dispersed back into the Gulf.
 A multi-layer facade of bubble walls, pollution filters, jellyfish nets, and the mass of the jellyfish themselves are used to protect the fertilized water from being displaced by ocean currents.

-Section: Jelly-falls As the jellyfish die, their collagen bodies sink, clumping into aggregations known as jelly-falls.
+As the jellyfish die, their collagen bodies sink, clumping into aggregations known as jelly-falls.
 These masses of jelly reach the sea floor, where water pressure prevents the biological carbon from resurfacing, effectively storing the carbon from both the algae and jellyfish biomass.

 Ground Floor Plan: Algae Colony